5 Types Of Conflict Resolution Styles And How Can Managers Use Them

 The conflict resolution styles grid is a tool that can help managers identify the most appropriate approach to resolving a conflict.
 Kenneth Thomas and Ralph Kilmann developed this grid in the 1970s.
 They used two main dimensions in this grid which are assertiveness and cooperativeness.
 The assertiveness dimension measures how much a person tries to satisfy their concerns and interests.
-In contrast, the cooperativeness dimension measures how much a person is trying to meet the concerns and interests of others.
-The grid consists of five different conflict management styles:- Competing
+In contrast, the cooperativeness dimension measures how much a person is trying to meet the concerns and interests of others.- Competing

 - Accommodating